Junkers Jumo 210

-The Jumo 210 was Junkers Motoren's first production inverted V12 gasoline aircraft engine, first produced in the early 1930s.
+The Jumo 210 was Junkers' first production inverted V12 gasoline aircraft engine, first produced in the early 1930s.
 Depending on the version it produced between 610 and 730 PS and can be considered a counterpart of the Rolls-Royce Kestrel in many ways.
 Although originally intended to be used in almost all pre-war designs, rapid progress in aircraft design quickly relegated it to the small end of the power scale by the late 1930s.
 Almost all aircraft designs switched to the much larger Daimler-Benz DB 600, so the 210 was produced only for a short time before Junkers responded with a larger engine of their own, the Junkers Jumo 211.

 Design and development

 The first gasoline-burning aviation power plants that the Junkers Motorenwerke ever built were the L1 and L2 single overhead camshaft (SOHC) liquid-cooled inline-six aviation engines of the early and mid-1920s.
 Development of this line led up through the L8.
 All of these were developments of the BMW IIIa inline-six SOHC German World War I aviation engine, which BMW allowed as they were no longer interested in development of their WWI designs.
 The Junkers L55 engine, however, was the very first V12 layout aviation powerplant of any type created by the Junkers firm, using a pair of the earlier straight-six L5 engines as a basis for an "upright" liquid-cooled V12 aviation engine, as the contemporary BMW VI engine already was.

 Development of the Jumo 210 itself started in 1931 under the designation L10.
 The L10 was Germany's first truly modern engine design, featuring three valves per cylinder, an inverted-V layout, a supercharger as standard equipment, and a cast cylinder block.
-The 210 was odd in that the cylinders were machined into a block along with one side of the crankcase, two such parts being bolted together side-by-side to form the engine.
+The 210 was distinct in that the cylinders were machined into a block along with one side of the crankcase, two such parts being bolted together side-by-side to form the engine.
 Normal construction techniques used three parts, two cylinder blocks and a separate crankcase.

-The L10 was first ran in static tests on October 22, 1932.
-With the official formation of the RLM in 1933, numerical engine designations by manufacturer was rationalized with Junkers receiving the "200 block", the L10 becoming the 210.
+The L10 was first run in static tests on October 22, 1932.
+With the official formation of the RLM in 1933, numerical engine designations by manufacturer were rationalized with Junkers receiving the "200 block", the L10 becoming the 210.
 Type approval was achieved in March 1934, and it first flew on July 5, 1934 installed in a Junkers W33.
 The design had initially aimed for 700 PS, but the prototypes delivered only about 600 PS, so there was some disappointment in the industry.
 Nevertheless, almost all German aircraft designs of the era were based on the 210, which is why they were so small compared to other countries' efforts.